III Congresso

 17:45–18:10

-Between sea and spa bathing – potentialities of 19th-century studies in Porto, through the archive of the Third Order of St. Francis
+Between Sea and Thermal Baths – Research Opportunities on the 19th Century in Porto through the Archive of the Third Order of St. Francis — Joana Lencart, Alexandra Vidal

 18:10–18:35